juanmirod/chatgpt_cli/README.md

 - [x] Autosave
 - [x] Add an action to generate images with the help of ChatGPT using Dall-e API

+## I'm working on...

+- [ ] Long term memory with a vector database

 ## Possible next features, cool things that I would like...

-- [ ] Add more actions
 - [ ] Load a history file to continue a conversation
 - [ ] Summarize the conversation in a paragraph when it's getting to the token limit to be able to continue on track
 - [ ] Publish a conversation as a gist or somewhere else
-- [ ] Long term memory with a vector database
+- [ ] Multi-agent generation with several specialized agents

 ## Runing the test suite